pacav69/homebrew-homebrew-caskroom-offline-installer/README.md

 ## Procedure:

-First download and install homebrew visit http://brew.sh/ Then using a Mac that is connected to the internet to download the files that will be used for offline usage.
+First download and install homebrew visit http://brew.sh/ Then using a Mac that is connected to the internet to download the files suggest using macinst, that will be used for offline usage.
 Then copy the downloaded files from the /Library/Caches/Homebrew directory to an external drive directory such as /hboffline/Library/Caches/Homebrew or use the copycache.sh script.

 ## What it does:
 The script hboffline.sh will change the environment variable of HOMEBREW_CACHE to the current dir, whereever it is run and add the path of /Library/Caches/Homebrew

 Then loading the file list of 'local.apps' it will check and install apps then it will load the file list of 'local.formulas' and check and install formulas.

 ## Usage
-first create a 'hboffline' directory on the external drive then copy the following files to this directory
+First create a 'hboffline' directory on the external drive then copy the following files to this directory.

-bkupbrew.sh
+* bkupbrew.sh
-copycache.sh
+* copycache.sh
-hboffline.sh
+* hboffline.sh
-local.apps
+* local.apps
-local.formulas
+* local.formulas

-open a terminal on the external drive in the 'hboffline' directory and run the following:
+Open a terminal on the external drive in the 'hboffline' directory and run the following:

 use ./copycache.sh

-this will copy files from the /Library/Caches/Homebrew on the computer to the external drive of 'hboffline'
+This will copy files from the /Library/Caches/Homebrew on the computer to the external drive of 'hboffline'

-edit the local.apps and the local.formulas for your required install
+Edit the local.apps and the local.formulas for your required install.

-then run ./hboffline.sh
+Then run ./hboffline.sh

-this will allow an offline install of the previously downloaded files.
+This will allow an offline install of the previously downloaded files.

-use ./bkupbrew.sh to copy files from the /usr/local/Library and Brew file to the external drive
+use ./bkupbrew.sh to copy files from the /usr/local/Library and Brew file to the external drive.